 - Alarm level low 1.
-2.

-- Alarm level high
+- 2. Alarm level high

 - Operation mode OFF 3.

-- 4. Control function
+- Control function

-- → The alarm takes precedence over operating state and control signal.
+- The alarm takes precedence over operating state and control signal.
 For interlocks, its operation during OFF mode is defined through parameter AL4.

-Two parameters define the behavior of the output based on an alarm: One parameter defines which alarm deactivates the output (0%); the other parameter defines which alarm activates the output to 100%.
+- Two parameters define the behavior of the output based on an alarm: One parameter defines which alarm deactivates the output (0%); the other parameter defines which alarm activates the output to 100%.
 Each alarm can be individually selected.
 Multiple alarms can be signed to one output.
-Should an alarm be active simultaneously to activate and another one to deactivate the output, the one to de-activate has precedence.
+Should an alarm be active simultaneously in the parameter to activate and another one to deactivate the output, the one to de-activate has precedence.